nmstoker/lockebot/README.md

 * SMTP server name
 * SMTP port #

 It is possible the IMAP and SMTP hosts will match but if they differ, ensure you have them the right way around.
-Also if there are differene in the standard ports, you would need to adjust this in the script (I plan to migrate this to an .ini setting shortly)
+Also if there are differences in relation to the standard ports, you would need to adjust this in the script (I plan to migrate this to an .ini setting shortly)

 Simply update the details in the file `/config/settings.ini`.
 If you have problems, it is worth using another email client to ensure that you are definitely able to connect with the particular credentials you have.